Iterable/iterable-web-sdk/README.md

 ## `IterableCustomActionHandler`

-An interface that defines `handleIterableCustomAction`, which, when added to `IterableConfig`, is called when the SDK encounters a custom action (as opposed to a standard URL)
+An interface that defines `handleIterableCustomAction`, which the SDK can call to handle custom action URLs (`action://`) URLs that result from from clicks on embedded messages.

 ```ts
 interface IterableCustomActionHandler {